White Tiger (1996 film)

-White Tiger is a 1996 Canadian-American action film directed by Richard Martin, starring Gary Daniels, Julia Nickson, Cary-Hiroyuki Tagawa, George Cheung and Lisa Langlois.
+White Tiger is a 1996 Canadian action film directed by Richard Martin, starring Gary Daniels, Julia Nickson, Cary-Hiroyuki Tagawa, George Cheung and Lisa Langlois.
 Daniels stars as a disenfranchised DEA agent looking to eliminate the triad boss (Tagawa) responsible for the death of his partner, while succumbing to the charms of a mysterious woman (Nickson) who may be a killer herself.

 Plot

 DEA agents Mike Ryan and John Grogan are summoned to Seattle to take part in a raid targeting triad boss Victor Chow.
 The squad stakes out the rendezvous point between Chow and an associate of his named Tang.
 Chow introduces Tang to a revolutionary drug he created, but things turn sour between the two factions and a gunfight erupts.
 Ryan and Grogan have to intervene, but Chow gets a hold of Grogan and uses him as a human shield to protect his escape, before killing him once he has reached his motorboat.

 Ryan is discharged from the case by his superiors, but decides to track down Chow on his own.
 Back in Hong Kong, rival crime bosses decide to put a hit on Chow, who has become too big and reckless for their taste.
 Ryan visits a night club owned by Chow, and meets a mysterious woman named Jade, who seems well informed about the kingpin.
 Mike is also contacted by Detective Fong, a former acquaintance of his, who objects to his intrusion in his jurisdiction.
 But despite their friendship, Fong's allegiances may not be what they seem.